Book of Genesis: Patriarchal age (chapters 12–50)

-Then, God tests Abraham by demanding that he sacrifice Isaac.
-As Abraham is about to lay the knife upon his son, God restrains him, promising him again innumerable descendants.
+God tests Abraham by demanding that he sacrifice Isaac.
+As Abraham is about to lay the knife upon his son, "the Angel of the " restrains him, rewarding his obedience by promising him again innumerable descendants.
 On the death of Sarah, Abraham purchases Machpelah (believed to be modern Hebron) for a family tomb and sends his servant to Mesopotamia to find among his relations a wife for Isaac; after proving herself worthy, Rebekah becomes Isaac's betrothed.
 Keturah, Abraham's other wife, births more children, among whose descendants are the Midianites.
 Abraham dies at a prosperous old age and his family lays him to rest in Hebron (Machpelah).

-Isaac's wife Rebekah gives birth to the twins Esau (meaning "velvet"), father of the Edomites, and Jacob (meaning "supplanter" or "follower").
-Esau was a couple of seconds older as he had come out of the womb first, and was going to become the heir; however, through carelessness, he sold his birthright to Jacob for a bowl of stew.
-His mother, Rebekah, ensures Jacob rightly gains his father's blessing as the firstborn son and inheritor.
-At 77 years of age, Jacob leaves his parents and later seeks a wife and meets Rachel at a well.
-He goes to her father, his uncle, where he works for a total of 14 years to earn his wives, Rachel and Leah.
-Jacob's name is changed to 'Israel', and by his wives and their handmaidens he has twelve sons, the ancestors of the twelve tribes of the children of Israel, and a daughter, Dinah.
+Isaac's wife Rebekah gives birth to the twins Esau, father of the Edomites, and Jacob.
+Esau, being born first, is owed the birthright; however, through carelessness, he sells his birthright to Jacob for a bowl of stew.
+Rebekah ensures Jacob rightly gains his father's blessing as the firstborn son and inheritor.
+At 77 years of age, Jacob seeks a wife and meets Rachel at a well.
+He goes to her father and his uncle, Laban, where he works for fourteen years to acquire Leah, Laban's first-born daughter, and Rachel.
+Jacob leads his family out of Laban's household; by his wives and their handmaidens he has twelve sons, the ancestors of the Twelve Tribes of Israel, and a daughter, Dinah.
+Jacob's name is changed to Israel after wrestling with an angel.

+Shechem, son of Hamor the Hivite, rapes Dinah and asks his father to get Dinah for him as his wife, Jacob agrees to the marriage but requires that all the males of Hamor's tribe be circumcised, including Hamor and Shechem.
+Jacob's sons Simeon and Levi murder all the males in Hamor's tribe while they are recuperating from their circumcisions.
+Jacob warns that their act would mean retribution by others, namely the Canaanites and Perizzites.
+Jacob and his tribe take all Hivite property.